renovatebot/renovate/docs/usage/self-hosted-configuration.md

 In the `renovate.json` file, define the commands and files to be included in the final commit.

-The command to install dependencies is necessary because, by default, the installation of dependencies is skipped (see the `skipInstalls` admin option)
+The command to install dependencies is necessary because, by default, the installation of dependencies is skipped (see the `artifactUpdateApproach` admin option)

 ```json
 {